-The exhibition features artwork from graduate students at NYU’s Program in Museum Studies and 11 indigenous and Native American artists
+The exhibition features artwork from graduate students at NYU’s Program in Museum Studies; Tisch graduate student and CAS alumna are among 11 indigenous and Native American artists included

 Co-created by NYU graduate students Emily Rogers and Larisa Pecego and Kimmel Windows Galleries Curator Pamela J. Tinnen, the exhibition aims to provide a platform for Indigenous artists to tell their own stories in whatever way that speaks to them, without being limited to traditional curational practices.
 It is also an attempt to share a different way of seeing and understanding art to our viewers.